A Matter of

 Yoon, the architect in charge of the memorial’s design, is searching for textures in the stone that will lend themselves to Otitigbe’s figural depictions lining the memorial’s outer wall.
 She pauses approvingly in front of one massive block.
 Its coloration and markings convey a certain wispy, cloudy feeling that she is looking for.
 It feels right.
 “This is the wispy movement we need,” she says.

-Before this fall’s groundbreaking, the memorial’s design team at Höweler + Yoon Architects in Boston has been busy assembling the artistic and structural elements that together will present a fuller picture of the lives of the enslaved people who built UVA.
-The memorial will honor the estimated 5,000 individuals who built and maintained the University.
+Before the fall 2018 groundbreaking, the memorial’s design team at Höweler + Yoon Architects in Boston were busy assembling the artistic and structural elements that together will present a fuller picture of the lives of the enslaved people who built UVA.
+The memorial will honor the 4,000 or more individuals who built and maintained the University.

 One issue confronting the team is that many details of the lives of the enslaved were not considered important enough to record.
 Many were known only by their first name.
 “It has been our privilege and responsibility to glean information from the community,” said Otitigbe.
 “The challenge for the design team is to find the hidden history, including the suffering.
 We also have to represent the spectrum of resistance.”